These Conditions of Use are to be read in conjunction with the Vehicle Usage - Operational Policy.

 13. The parking of all University Vehicles outside University grounds may be subject to costs to the driver.
 These may be reimbursed by the University where business use applies, at the Cost Centre Manager’s discretion.

 14. All University Vehicles will be fitted with a basic first aid kit.
 It is the responsibility of the vehicle driver to replenish kits at the university’s cost if used.
-Asset Management Services must be advised if any specific emergency equipment supplied with the vehicle is used to allow replenishment. i.e., Fire Extinguishers.
+Facilities Management must be advised if any specific emergency equipment supplied with the vehicle is used to allow replenishment. i.e., Fire Extinguishers.

 15. Drivers should be aware of the Safe Driving Guidelines, with regards to fatigue management.
 Details of this is available on the University website.